Skip to content

 After undergoing cancer treatment, daily activities can often become more challenging, particularly if you have limited mobility or experience fatigue or other side effects from your treatment.

-However, there are a number of options to help make life a little easier during your recovery:
+There are a number of options to help make life a little easier during your recovery:

 • Order your shopping online (if this is available in your local area) and have your groceries delivered straight to your door.
 This is a quick and easy way to ensure your fridge and pantry are stocked with nutritious food, without having to worry about going to the supermarket or shopping centre yourself.

 • Organise a meal delivery service to take the hassle out of shopping for and preparing meals, while helping you maintain a healthy and balanced diet.
-The delivery itself also offers social interaction, which can combat feelings of isolation and/or loneliness.
+The delivery itself also offers social interaction, which can combat feelings of isolation and loneliness.
 Speak to your GP, community nurse or local council about meal delivery options available in your community.

 • Purchase pre-cooked frozen meals to reduce preparation and cooking time.
 Most supermarkets have a variety of meal options in their freezer section to suit your tastes and preferences.